Rolfing Structural Integration

-At least three sessions are usually recommended for most clients, but even one Rolfing session can be beneficial.
-It is often suggested for the most long term results, clients who participate in the Rolfing® Ten-Series.
+At least three sessions are usually recommended for most clients, but even one session can be beneficial.
+For the most long term results, clients may consider participating in the Rolfing® Ten-Series.

-Originally named Structural Integration, Rolfing was initially developed by Dr. Ida P. Rolf (May 19, 1896 – March 19, 1979) in the 1940's.
+Based on the work originally developed by Dr. Ida P. Rolf (May 19, 1896 – March 19, 1979) in the 1940's-1950’s.
 Dr. Rolf was a biochemist whose work was greatly inspired by early osteopathy and chiropractic, yoga, and movement education.
 Since Dr. Rolf's time, the technique has continued to evolve to reflect and incorporate the latest in medical advances and research on pain and neuroscience.